Draksser/RNA-Peptide-complexes_Contact-matrix/README.md

 - Name of the RNA
 - Number of peptide residues
 - Name of the peptide
-- PDB file of the RNA
+- PDB file of the RNA alone
-- PDB file of the peptide
+- PDB file of the peptide alone
 - Input file to create an index file (usally gro file)
 - Trajectory file of your production run, preferably without periodic boundary conditions (.xtc)
 - Topology file of your production run in binary (.tpr)